Disability / Disability discrimination / Discrimination

 Indirect discrimination is where:

-• a policy or arrangement which applies to everyone equally, but
+- a policy or arrangement applies to everyone equally, but

-For example, say a council is planning to provide more services.
-The council shares consultation leaflets about its plans, so people can have their say.
+For example, a council is planning to provide more services.
+The council shares consultation leaflets about its plans, so people can give their opinion.
 However, it does not provide an easy read version.
 This makes it more difficult for people with learning difficulties to take part in the consultation and have their say.
 This could be indirect discrimination.

 3) Failure to make reasonable adjustments